Alec Baldwin arrested in New York for riding bike in wrong direction

-NEW YORK (Reuters) - Actor Alec Baldwin was arrested in New York on Tuesday for riding his bicycle in the wrong direction on a one-way street and acting “in a violent, threatening manner” toward police officers, officials said.
+NEW YORK, May 13 (Reuters) - Actor Alec Baldwin was arrested in New York on Tuesday for riding his bicycle in the wrong direction on a one-way street and acting “in a violent, threatening manner” toward police officers, officials said.

 The Emmy-award winning actor was taken into custody by two officers who spotted him riding his bike against traffic in lower Manhattan around 10 a.m., police said.
 He was issued two summonses, one for the bicycle violation and another for disorderly conduct.